 - a) Make a rectangular selection on the image.
 Move it around.
 Change its size.
 Find out in the ImageJ documentation (ImageJ User Guide) which modifier keys exist for the rectangular selection tool and what they do.
 Try them. - b) Note that you can create complex selections by using the shift and the alt key.
-Shift adds to a selection, alt removes from a selection.
+Shift adds to a selection.
+Alt removes from a selection.
 Try it.
 Move the complex selection around.
-Note that you create one selection, even if the parts may be separated. - c) Change the selection color to magenta (Edit>Options>Colors...). - d) Right-click on the rectangular-selection tool-button and select the roundedrectangle-tool.
+Note that you create one selection, even if the parts may be separated. - c) Change the selection color to magenta (Edit>Options>Colors...). - d) Right-click on the rectangular-selection tool-button and select the rounded-rectangle-tool.
 Make a selection.
-You can change its color and style by double-clicking on the tool-button. - e) Double-click on the rounded-rectangle-tool-button.
+Note that other as the rectangular selection tool this tool uses the current foreground color.
+You can change it by double-clicking on the color-picker.
+It uses the current line-width as well.
+Change it in Edit>Option>Line Width - e) Double-click on the rounded-rectangle-tool-button.
+A options-dialog opens.
 Change the value of the corner-arc size and draw a new selection. - f) Try the other area-selection tools up to and including the freehand-selection tool.
 Note that when using the freehand-selection tool you should not try to close it yourself.
 Just go near to the beginning and release the mouse button.
 The selection will be closed automatically. - g) Make a selection and run the command Image>Crop.
 What happens?
 You can reload the original image using File>Revert (ctrl+r).
 Make a selection again and run the command Image>Duplicate (shift+d).
 What happens?

-2.3 Measuring and the results table
+Exercise 2.3: Measuring and the results table